PatrickBig/the-grid/docs/Permissions.md

 When you first setup your organization you will have the opportunity to choose one of a few permission models.

-Choose carefully because this cannot be changed once the decision has been made.
-This essentially decides the default permission for new groups created in The Grid.

-### Rock Flag and Eagle

-Gives users the most freedom.

-No approval process for changes.

-###
+This determines the default configuration for new groups.